 We look forward to conversing with those of you who are able to attend the meeting in person.
 Whether or not you can attend, it is important that you sign, date, and return your proxy as soon as possible.
 If you do attend the meeting and wish to vote in person, you may withdraw your proxy and vote personally.

 Sincerely,

-/s/ William W. Sherertz William W. Sherertz President and Chief Executive Officer
+William W. Sherertz

+President and Chief Executive Officer

 BARRETT BUSINESS SERVICES, INC.